 Director for the Center for Excellence in Teaching and Learning

 Ph.D. from the University of Michigan in Industrial and Operations Engineering

-Ph.D. from Indian Institute of Technology in Mechanical Engineering, with expertise in dynamics and vibrations of mechanical systems and computer aided engineering (CAE).
+Ph.D. from the University of Michigan in Mechanical Engineering, with expertise in dynamics and vibrations of mechanical systems and computer aided engineering (CAE).

 Dr. Gianfranco DiGiuseppe, associate professor of Mechanical Engineering

 Ph.D. in Chemical Engineering from the Illinois Institute of Technology, with expertise in thermodynamics, heat transfer, fluid dynamics, energy systems, batteries, and fuel cells.